-18AE502 AIRCRAFT STRUCTURES II
+21AE502 AIRCRAFT STRUCTURES II

-- To provide the knowledge of stresses due to unsymmetrical sections and loads with different methods adopted - To provide the knowledge of open section and shear flow calculation and shear center estimation - To provide the knowledge of closed section and shear flow calculation and shear center estimation for single and two cell box type structures - To provide the practical exposure to estimate allowable stresses due to stresses calculated (objectives 1 to 3) to check the strength of the component and to estimation of Margins of Safety. - To provide the preliminary design and analysis of an aircraft wing and fuselage a.
-Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.
+- To provide the knowledge of stresses due to unsymmetrical sections and loads with different methods adopted - To provide the knowledge of open section and shear flow calculation and shear center estimation - To provide the knowledge of closed section and shear flow calculation and shear center estimation for single and two cell box type structures

-b.
-Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-c.
-Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

-d.
-Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.

-e.
-Modern Tool Usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.
+- To provide the practical exposure to estimate allowable stresses due to stresses calculated (objectives 1 to 3) to check the strength of the component and to estimation of Margins of Safety. - To provide the preliminary design and analysis of an aircraft wing and fuselage

+- a.
+Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - b.
+Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - c.
+Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations. - d.
+Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions. - e.
+Modern Tool Usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modelling to complex engineering activities with an understanding of the limitations. - i.
+Individual and Team Work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings. - j.
+Communication: Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions. - m.
+Utilize the knowledge of aeronautical engineering to provide realistic solutions in the field of aerodynamics, aircraft structures, avionics and propulsive systems. - n.
+Impart professional skills through modelling and simulation tools in design and analysis to meet the airworthiness requirements.

-- 1. Ability to determine the stresses in the aircraft structural components like beams with skew loads.
+- 1. Evaluate the stresses in the aircraft structural components like beams with skew loads.
 Also calculate the stresses with different axis like Principal plane, NA plane and two mutually perpendicular axis - 2.
-Ability to determine shear flow over the aircraft structural components with open sections like Z-section, C section, T-section etc and finding the shear centre and the importance - 3.
-Ability to determine shear floe and shear center of closed section like wing section and fuselage sections - 4.
-Ability to learn the types of calculating the allowable stresses for varying sections using different methods - 5.
-Ability to learn the method of stressing either wing or fuselage sections from the loading conditions and the assumptions made during the stress analysis
+Analyse the shear flow over the aircraft structural components with open sections like Z-section, C section, T-section etc and finding the shear centre and the importance - 3.
+Analyse the shear flow and shear center of closed section like wing section and fuselage sections - 4.
+Apply different methods of calculating the allowable stresses to varying sections. - 5.
+Analyse the stresses in wing and fuselage sections under different loading conditions.

 CO No PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

-1 3 2 3
+1 3 3 2 3 1 2 2 1 1

-2 3 2 2 2
+2 3 3 2 3 1 2 2 1 1

-3 3 2 2 2
+3 3 3 2 3 1 2 2 1 1

-4 3 3 3 2
+4 3 3 1 3 2 2 1

-5 3 3 3
+5 3 3 1 3 2 2 1